-If you are unsure of where to bring complaints or concerns about unlawful discrimination, harassment or retaliation, please contact the Office of the General Counsel in E-200 in the Main Campus Building or call 617-521-2276.
+If you are unsure of where to bring complaints or concerns about unlawful discrimination, harassment or retaliation, please contact the Office of the General Counsel: 617-521-2276.

 Grievance Procedure

 A written complaint alleging violation of the federal sex and disability discrimination laws and/or regulations (34 C.F.R.
 Part 106 and 45 C.F.R.
 Part 86, implementing Title IX; 34 C.F.R.
 Part 104 and 45 C.F.R.
 Part 84, implementing Section 504 of the Rehabilitation Act; and 45 C.F.R.
 Part 83, implementing Section 855 of the Public Health Service Act) may be filed with the University by any student, employee, or other aggrieved person.
 Complaints under this procedure will not be processed from applicants for employment or admission.
 A University employee's allegation that they have been subjected to discrimination prohibited by the regulations will be processed under the relevant employee grievance procedure.
 Inquiries concerning the application of non-discrimination policies may also be directed to the Assistant Secretary for Civil Rights at the U. S. Department of Education, Office for Civil Rights, 330 C Street, Washington, DC 20202.